Hoover Price Planetarium

-Travel to outer space without ever leaving the ground!
-That’s how you will feel after you experience the museum’s 65 seat Hoover-Price Planetarium.
-Over 60 projectors show the aurora, meteor shower, an asteroid, panorama of downtown Canton, clouds, snow, phases of the moon and dozens of constellations.
+That’s how you’ill feel after you experience the museum’s 65 seat Hoover-Price Planetarium.
+Over 60 projectors show the aurora, meteor shower, an asteroid, panoramic views of downtown Canton, clouds, snow, phases of the moon and dozens of constellations.

 Presentations are offered weekdays by reservation, and public shows are held every Saturday at 1:00 PM and Sunday at 2:00 PM.
 During the summer months public shows are held at 1:00 PM Monday-Friday.
 Planetarium shows are included in your admission price.
 Please note that children must be 5 years of age or older to attend a planetarium show.